This site uses technical (necessary) and analytics cookies.

 By continuing to browse, you agree to the use of cookies.

-The main multilateral organisations operating in the environment and energy field with which MAECI deals, in cooperation and coordination with the other competent Administrations, are the following:
+The main multilateral organisations in the environment and energy fields followed by MAECI, in cooperation and coordination with the other relevant Administrations, are the following:

 Website: https://unfccc.int/